 DANCE DEMONSTRATIONS AND EVENTS

-SOCIAL HISTORY TALKS
+SOCIAL/CULTURAL HISTORY TALKS

 As L.P.
-Hartley wrote in his book The Go-Between, “The past is a foreign country; they do things differently there.”
-This is what makes social history so interesting both to those of us who study it and to the public.
-At the same time, many of the things we think we know about how things were in the past often turn out to be wrong and this creates some unique learning opportunities for those viewing our programs.
-Members of the Norfolk Towne Assembly have worked with Living History sites, historic houses, and reenactment groups to demonstrate 18th and early 19th century lifeways, provide interpretation of the political and social aspects of the War of 1812 and the events leading up to it, and provide demonstrations and talks on social customs of the period such as dance and dueling.
+Hartley wrote in the opening line of the Prologue to his book The Go-Between, “The past is a foreign country; they do things differently there.”
+This is what makes social history so interesting both to those who study it and to the public.
+At the same time, it often makes the past difficult for the public to comprehend.
+These days many of the things we think we know about the past are based upon movies and various works of fiction that often turn out not to be true.

+This creates some unique learning opportunities for those viewing our programs.
+Members of the Norfolk Towne Assembly have worked with living history events, historic houses, and other groups to demonstrate 18th and early 19th century lifeways, provide interpretation of the political and social aspects of the early years of this country and the War of 1812, and provide demonstrations and talks on social customs of the period such as historic food, dance, and dueling.